Damiana

 • Subtle energy boost without jitters, making it suitable for daytime use in small amounts

 Most people describe the experience as gentle and grounding rather than intense.
-Effects typically begin within 15-30 minutes when smoked and may last 1-3 hours depending on individual sensitivity and amount used.
+Effects typically begin within 15-30 minutes when smoked and may last 1-3 hours.
+This depends on individual sensitivity and the amount used.

 Many notice improved focus and mental clarity alongside the relaxation.
 This unique combination makes it popular for meditation, journaling, or creative activities where calm alertness is desired.
 Its reputation as an aphrodisiac stems from increased blood flow and heightened sensory awareness.